Lukyamuzi Bashir: Career

-He directed Blu*3's video Where you are featuring Goodlyfe Crew, Iryn Namubiru's Bona Obasinga, and Vumilia by Chameleone.
-He also directed Goodlyfe Crew's music videos Talk n Talk, This is how we do it.
-He is popularly known to work with his friend and artist A Pass.
+Lukyamuzi's career began in music direction and video production at Badi music production.
+He directed Blu*3's video featuring Goodlyfe Crew, Iryn Namubiru's "Bona Obasinga", and "Vumilia" by Chameleone.
+He also directed Goodlyfe Crew's music videos "Talk n Talk" and "This is how we do it".
+He is known to work with his friend and artist A Pass.
+He is credited with introducing and developing talent such as A Pass and Ykee Benda into the music industry.